elza3ym/tcitationslaravel/README.md

 * TODO: Change lawyer_id to attorney_id in tickets table.
-* Choices in edit ticket not setting values on page load.
+* Change status to indicators in tickets/index.blade.php filter.
-* Make toggler for notes to be public or private.
+*
-* Make tickets isPending option.
+*